 You must visit Disasterville 8 times to earn a Prepared4ALL Certificate of Completion.

-If you need tech support help, please scroll to the bottom of the page and select the “Contact Us” button and a team member will reach out to you for assistance.
+If you need tech support help, please scroll to the bottom of the page and select the “Contact Us” button and a team member will reach out to you for assistance within one business day.

 All characters, locales, businesses, and other entities appearing in this training course are fictional.
 Any resemblance to real persons, whether living or dead, real locales, businesses and other entities is purely coincidental.
 The content and materials for this course are for informational purposes only and are not to be considered legal or medical advice.
 For legal advice please consult an attorney and for medical advice please consult a healthcare provider.

 This project was funded through cooperative agreement CDC-RFA-OT18-1802 by the Disability and Health program.
 The content is solely the responsibility of the awarded organization and does not necessarily represent the official views of the CDC or the U.S. Department of Health and Human Services.

 Thank you to the E.K.
 Shriver Center, University of Massachusetts Medical School, a University Center of Excellence in Developmental Disabilities (UCEDD) and Leadership Education in Neurodevelopmental and Related Disabilities (LEND) training program for allowing us to use the Active Planning Workbook and emergency preparedness and response training materials and research.

 Click the first lesson below to continue.
 If you do not see the option below to select the first lesson, please be sure you have created a user account and are logged in.